ksarkies/XBee-Acquisition/XBee-acqcontrol/README.md

 the included instructions and install.
 Then compile xbee-acqcontrol.

 The program when run will announce the results filename and loop waiting for communication from the network.
-The default filename willbe time-stamped, but this can be overriden by a command line option.
+The default filename will be time-stamped, but this can be overriden by a command line option.
 Debug information is written to /var/log/syslog.
-Command line options are:
+Optional command line options are:

--d _directory_ to store results file
+-d _directory_ to store results file (default is /data/XBee/)

 -P _port_ (default is /dev/ttyUSB0)

 -b _baudrate_ (default 38400 baud)

+-D debug mode, causing printout of various actions.

 More information is available on [Jiggerjuice](http://www.jiggerjuice.info/electronics/projects/XBee-network/xbee-data-acquisition.html)